-Much like the poor, maligned egg in the cardio-healthy diet, hormones have fallen in and out of favor with regard to their effect on the cardiovascular system over the years.
+Much like the poor, maligned egg in the cardio-healthy diet, hormones have fallen in and out of favor with regard to their effect on heart health over the years.

 Women with hot flashes and night sweats, as compared to women without these symptoms, may have unfavorable risks for heart and blood vessel disease.

-Melatonin decreases inflammation and positively affects blood pressure and cholesterol, and has also been identified as a powerful antioxidant.
-Not only have low melatonin levels been observed at various stages of coronary heart disease, but melatonin plays a role in normal heart function as well.
+Melatonin decreases inflammation and positively affects blood pressure and cholesterol.
+Melatonin deficiency has been observed at various stages of heart disease.

-A weak heartbeat is a symptom of low testosterone, and high estrogen levels have been associated with myocardial infarction.
-Maintaining optimal testosterone levels remains at the center of heart health for men, recognizing that estrogens and progesterone also play their part.
+Because a weak heartbeat is a symptom of low testosterone, maintaining optimal testosterone levels remains at the center of heart health for men.

 Evidence continues to mount that there is no scientific basis for the assumption that testosterone supplementation causes heart problems.